Automating Non-profit Acknowledgement Letters With Blackbaud API (Work in Progress)

 Only gifts greater than zero, not yet acknowledged, and not unpaid pledges.

-• Letter Template Matching Rule gifts A gift’s Appeal + Package combination determines which letter template/content is used.
+• Letter Template Matching Rule A gift’s Appeal + Package combination determines which letter template/content is used.

 • Business Identity Rule